adugnag/gee_s1_ard/README.md

 ## Usage
 The details about parameter setting and their associated methods is described in the main script and accompanying [technical note](https://www.mdpi.com/2072-4292/13/10/1954/htm) published in MDPI Remote sensing.

 To use the framework in GEE code editor, copy the contents of s1_ard.js to your own repository.
-The path to the preprocessing functions i.e. ('users/adugnagirma/gee_s1_ard) is a public repository so you don't need to have the preprocessing functions copied to your repository.
+The path to the preprocessing functions i.e. ('users/adugnagirma/gee_s1_ard) is a public repository so you don't need to have the preprocessing functions copied to your repository. you can also access the public repository in Earth Engine by following this [link](https://code.earthengine.google.com/?accept_repo=users/adugnagirma/gee_s1_ard).

 When using the Python API, the user should adjust the script path and GEE id to their own path and id before processing.